BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: Nonlinear Optimization

 Along Newton's search direction $p$, we compute the largest step size that will first result in a $0$ distance on any contact pair or a $0$ determinant on any deformation gradient.
 We then set the initial line search step size to be $0.9\times$ of this critical value.
 The critical value for $0$ distance is computed via continuous collision detection (CCD)\ \cite{Li2021CIPC}, and for $0$ determinant it is just the smallest positive real root of a polynomial equation\ \cite{li2021lagrangian}.
 This ensures that interpenetration or deformation gradient degeneracy could never happen throughout the simulation since the following backtracks always result in step sizes smaller than the critical value.

 The numerical parameters in BFEMP all have physical meanings and directly control the extent of approximation to the continuous problem.
 To summarize, we have $\hat{d}$ (contact activation distance in $m$), $\epsilon_v$ (stick-slip velocity threshold in $m/s$), $\epsilon_d$ (Newton tolerance in $m/s$), and physical parameter $\kappa$ (barrier stiffness in $Pa$).
+Here $\kappa$ also affects the convergence speed of the projected Newton method (Algorithm\ \ref{alg:newtonOTI}), but the convergence is always guaranteed eventually.
+In our experiments, we observed that setting $\kappa$ several orders of magnitude smaller than the average elasticity stiffness of the objects in the simulation can provide efficient convergence.